frederick0291/tesstrain-windows-gui/README.md

 ### Language data

 Tesseract expects some configuration data (a file `radical-stroke.txt`).
-It will be downloaded automatically by the GUI when needed.
+It will be downloaded automatically by the GUI when needed from [this address](https://github.com/tesseract-ocr/langdata_lstm/raw/main/radical-stroke.txt) and placed in the configurable "Output data directory".

 ## Choose model name